johnnv1/kornia-rs/README.md

 To use this feature you need to have the gdal binary installed in your environment.
 We use the bidings from https://docs.rs/crate/gdal to access the gdal functions.

+You can setup gdal from source or use conda for it, check bellow.

 Setup the environment with conda:

 ```bash